Michael-Beukman/Evocraft22_PCGNN/README.md

 To run any file in this project, you must start from the root directory and run `./run.sh path/to/file`. **Do not use `python` directly**.

+[Here](https://youtu.be/tbMJu5W9efY) is a short video explaining our approach.

 ## Code Structure.
 See the [PCGNN Repo](https://github.com/michael-Beukman/pcgnn) for more detailed information.
 That codebase was used as the base for this project, and some files may not strictly be necessary.